-It’s fair to say that Romania is unlikely to enrol on the shortlist of European best museums, yet it surprises many visitors with the energy of some wonderful buildings that house exciting collections.
+It is fair to say that Romania is unlikely to enroll on the shortlist of European best museums, yet it surprises many visitors with the energy of some wonderful buildings that house exciting collections.
 Here are some museums that offer a unique experience to all visitors based on their commitment to make exhibitions as accessible as possible.

 The first thing to say about Grigore Antipa Museum of Natural History is how exceptional this achievement is among Romania’s finest museums.
 It welcomes all visitors to be inspired by the terrific collection of dinosaur skeletons and the incredible animal and plant life that has been filling Romania’s territory since unmemorable times.
 The museum was set-up by Romanian naturalist Grigore Antipa in the spirit of collecting, cataloguing and interpreting the natural world.

 Starting with 2012, visitors with special needs were able to use all their senses to explore the permanent exhibition.
 To facilitate the visit of persons with mobility impairments, the museum disposes of ramps located outside the building, rest rooms for persons with special needs.
 Wheelchair access is unrestricted only on the ground floor where you can peek into the entire world biodiversity.

 The museum was equipped with Braille explanations, comprehensive audio descriptions and tangible artefacts.
 The exhibition takes you from the stony touch of the oldest fossils to the complex and diverse life pattern of vertebrates.

 The Museum of Natural History in Sibiu offers yet another encounter with Romanian passion for naturalism.
 It provides full access for wheelchairs on all floors, allowing everyone to imagine the work of an explorer through an impressive tri-dimensional display of the live world, ecosystems or paleontological items.
 One of the most thrilling encounters includes the full-sized replicas of dinosaurs that are scattered throughout the museum’s garden.